Characterizing Phishing Pages by JavaScript Capabilities: Methodology

-\myparagraph{Identifying Kit-families} We crawl the URLs with \kp{} to establish a ground truth dataset with URLs originating from the same kit\footnote{For any domain that yielded two or more zipfiles, we discard all}.
+\myparagraph{Identifying kit families} We crawl the URLs with \kp{} to establish a ground truth dataset with URLs originating from the same kit\footnote{We discard all domains that yielded two or more zip files}.
 For zip files extracted via \kp{} that have password-based encryption enabled, we use the SHA256 hash of the zip files to identify which domains yielded the same kit.
-For the remaining zip files, we further de-duplicate them into Kit-Families, examining them as a set of SHA256 hashes of source files\footnote{Source files identified via a python Magika module~\cite{fratantonio25:magika}}.
-If the Jaccard index-based similarity, where $JI(A, B) = |A \cap B| / |A \cup B|$, of these sets is equal to or greater than 90\%, we consider the two kits to be from the same family, and thus group all domains from both kits into the same group.
+For the remaining zip files, we further deduplicate them into kit families, treating them as sets of SHA256 hashes of source files~\footnote {Source files identified via a Python Magika module~\cite{fratantonio25:magika}}.
+If the Jaccard index-based similarity, where $JI(A, B) = |A \cap B| / |A \cup B|$ of these sets is equal to or greater than 80\% (selected to be conservative in aggregation), we consider the two kits to be from the same family and thus group all domains from both kits into the same group.
+To ensure that common configuration changes do not separate two kit families, we remove code comments, emails, phone numbers, IP addresses, and URLs from the source files using regular expressions, replacing them with static identifiers.
+If we identify the source file as a blocklist because 90\% of it consists of IP addresses, we remove it entirely from consideration, since the blocklist can change between deployments.

-\myparagraph{Adjusting for Cloudflare} Many anomalies (multi-layer evals, non-deterministic behavior, dynamically updated scripts) originate from Cloudflare scripts on the same domain as the phishing pages.
-Since Cloudflare scripts load from a URL with a \emph{`cdn-cgi'} in the path, for most of our analysis, we do not consider scripts loaded from that endpoint.
+\myparagraph{Adjusting for CloudFlare} Many anomalies (multi-layer evals, non-deterministic behavior, dynamically generated scripts) originate from CloudFlare scripts on the same domain as the phishing pages.
+Since CloudFlare scripts load from a URL containing 'cdn-cgi' in the path, we do not consider scripts loaded from that endpoint in our analysis, except when we identify Turnstile usage in phishing pages.